t1/junit-5-structure-demo/README.md

 }
 ```

-When you expect an exception, but it doesn't throw and the verification fails instead, you'll get a test failure that is not very helpful:
+That's okay, but when you expect an exception, but it doesn't throw and the verification fails instead,
+you'll get a test failure that is not very helpful (stacktraces omitted):

 ```
 java.lang.AssertionError: Expecting code to throw <class ParseException> but threw <class java.lang.AssertionError> instead